 Jim knew that there was a USGS benchmark at Crater Lake.
 We asked at the lodge and they told us where to find it after a short walk around the rim.

 The National Geodetic Survey (NGS) places most benchmarks.
-I was unable to find much info on USGS benchmarks, but this one is known to NGS as NZ0013.
+I was unable to find good info on USGS benchmarks.

 Also on our walk along the rim we saw this dead whitebark pine.
 There is an invasive fungus that has been killing the trees and now they have been attacked by pine beetles.
 The loss of the trees is bad enough, but there is also a bird, the Clark's nutcracker, that is associated with them.
 The trees need the bird to spread their seeds and pine seeds are an important source of food for the birds.